Buffy Sainte-Marie: Personal life

 In 1964, while on a trip to the Piapot Cree reserve in southern Saskatchewan for a powwow, she was adopted by the youngest son of Chief Piapot, Emile Piapot, and his wife, Clara Starblanket Piapot, in accordance with Cree Nation tradition.

+In 1970, she founded the Native North American Women's Association whose aim was "to call attention to the injustices done to Indian women" adding that "I think we are worse off than any other minority group".

 Although not an adherent, Sainte-Marie became an active friend of the Bahá'í faith, appearing at concerts for and conferences and conventions surrounding the religion.
 In 1992, she appeared in the musical event prelude to the Baháʼí World Congress, a double concert, "Live Unity: The Sound of the World" (1992) with video broadcast and documentary.
 In the video documentary of the event Sainte-Marie is seen on the Dini Petty Show explaining the Bahá'í teaching of progressive revelation.
-She also appears in the 1985 video Mona With The Children by Douglas John Cameron.
-However, while she supports a universal sense of religion, she does not subscribe to any particular religion.
 "I gave a lot of support to Bahá'í people in the '80s and '90s ...
 Bahá'í people, as people of all religions, is something I'm attracted to ...
 I don't belong to any religion. ...
 I have a huge religious faith or spiritual faith but I feel as though religion ... is the first thing that racketeers exploit. ...
-But that doesn't turn me against religion ...
+But that doesn't turn me against religion ..."

 Sainte-Marie applied for Canadian citizenship through her Cree lawyer, Delia Opekokew, in 1980.
 In 2017, she stated that she does not have a Canadian passport and is a US citizen.

 In 1968, Sainte-Marie married a surfing instructor, Dewain Bugbee, but later divorced.
 She then married Sheldon Wolfchild with whom she had a son.
-After a second divorce, she then married Jack Nitzsche, her co-writer on "Up Where We Belong" to whom she was married for seven years during the 1980s.
+She was married to her co-writer on "Up Where We Belong", Jack Nitzsche, during most of the 1980s.